How to deposit a check with mobile check deposit

 - Deposit from any location: Whether you’re at a family member’s home in a different state or on a vacation with friends, you can deposit a check from anywhere with mobile check deposit instead of trying to locate a physical financial institution or bank.

 - Security: With a credible mobile banking app backed by a federally insured bank, gain the peace of mind in knowing the money from your online check deposit is secure.

 Here are some general instructions on how to make a mobile check deposit.
 Keep in mind the process and rules for mobile check deposits might be a bit different depending on the bank you use.
 It’s a good idea to review the app’s instructions before you begin.

-1. Confirm the amount is within limits: Due to security reasons, some banks have a minimum or maximum amount you have to follow if you deposit a check online.
-If it’s not within the range for mobile deposits, you may have to deposit the check in person.
+1. Confirm the deposit amount is within limits: Due to security reasons, some banks have a minimum or maximum amount you have to follow if you deposit a check online.
+If it’s not within the range for mobile deposits limits, you may have to deposit the check in person.

 2. Endorse the check: Sign the back of the paper check with your legal first and last name.
 If the check is also made out to another person (who is also on the account), you may need to get their signature as well.
 Review additional instructions from your bank.
 For example: Some banks require you to write “for remote deposit only” or include your account number underneath your endorsement.

-3. Open the mobile app: Once you’ve read the rules and signed the check, open the app.
+3. Open the mobile app: Once you’ve read the rules and endorsed the check, open the app.
 The app may require you to enter your username, password, or other credentials.

 4. Take a clear picture: The app may require permission for access to your tablet or smartphone’s camera to deposit a check online.
 Once you’ve got the right permissions, snap a pic of the front and back of your check in a well-lit area with a dark and flat background.
 Then, upload the image to the app.
 Ensure the image comes out clearly.
 The app may prompt you to retake the picture if the check image is fuzzy and unfocused.